caseysoftware/eventgrinder/readme.md

 The current system of navigating between weeks is just dumb.

 Recurring events were once supported, but it never worked very well, so I took it out.
 They should probably come back (done right).

+# How is EG different from Calagator or ElmCity?

+I'm stuck on the idea of the calendar as an editorial product, that puts the expertise and interest of *a person* (or people, or an organization) at the nexus of many streams of events.
+A curator.

+Calagtor is more like a wiki, and ElmCity does the aggregator thing, but there's no role for the editor beyond selecting which iCal feeds get pulled in.

+# Coming Soon
+* Instructions for spinning up an Eventgrinder instance, and starting a calendar.